 Kirsten is a theatre artist, actor and producer.
-After completing her BFA at Simon Fraser University, Slenning went on to co-found the independent theatre company, TigerMilk Collective.
-She also cowrote their original production Stupid Little Girls and wrote the script and performed for their first short video, Save Our Parkade.
-Slenning co-wrote The Drive and has performed in independent film, television, commercials and voice-over and played the lead in the award-winning short film Small Currents directed by Carolyn Combs.
-She’s very excited for the launch of The Drive where she plays the character of Emily, an LA-bound actor.
+After completing her BFA at Simon Fraser University, Kirsten went on to co-found the independent theatre company, TigerMilk Collective.
+Kirsten co-wrote The Drive and has performed in independent film, television, commercials and voice-over and played the lead in the award-winning short film Small Currents (Director Carolyn Combs).
+She’s very excited for the second season of The Drive where she plays the character of Emily, an actor grappling with an unspoken trauma.

 Graem Beddoes was born and raised in the small town of Bentley, Alberta.
 Skiing since the age of 3, he won a gold and silver medal in Freestyle skiing events at the Alberta winter games in 1994.
 He spent 1997 traveling throughout North America and Europe performing a 2 hour musical production.
 Graem also appeared as Edward Foster in the premier run of the play “In the Eyes of God.”
 A strong supporter of the independent scene, he has earned roles in numerous independent projects.
 Graem is dedicated to constantly improving his craft, and enjoys studying at the prestigious Lyric School of Acting in Vancouver.

-John Bolton is an award-winning filmmaker from Vancouver, Canada preoccupied with revelation, reckoning, consolation and transcendence, sometimes even in that order.
-As comfortable collaborating with classical musicians and athletes as he is directing casts and crews, he produces, writes and directs performing arts pieces, literary adaptations, sports films and the occasional disaster flick through his own production company, Opus 59 Films.
-He is also an associate producer at Sepia Films.
+JOHN BOLTON is an award-winning filmmaker from Vancouver, Canada preoccupied with revelation, consolation and transcendence, sometimes even in that order.
+As passionate about making smaller films as he is about making larger movies, and as comfortable working with actors as he is working with artists and musicians, John produces, writes and directs dramas, documentaries, performing arts pieces and the occasional disaster film through his production company OPUS 59 FILMS.